Tellinq/OneConfig/modules/dependencies/README.md

   Fabric.

-In addition, the `UniversalCraft` library is per-MC version, adding a new level of complexity, LWJGL is split between LWJGL2 (1.12 and below) and LWJGL3 (1.13 and above), and we require the `PolyMixin` library for 1.12.2 and below.
+In addition, the `UniversalCraft` library is per-MC version, adding a new level of complexity, and we require the `PolyMixin` library for 1.12.2 and below.

 ## So... what do we do?